-The lecture (which was delivered on twenty-five occasions, one of them being the October meeting of this Lodge) had, for various reasons, to be limited in scope; it attempted only to give an account of the Mason Word as an operative institution, and of the conditions governing its operation.
+The lecture (which was delivered on twenty-five occasions, one of them being the October meeting of this Lodge) had, for various reasons, to be limited in scope; it attempted only to give an account of the Mason Word as an operative institution, and attempted only to give an account of the Mason Word as an operative institution, and of the conditions governing its operation.
 In this paper we attempt to determine the conditions in which the institution arose, and those which enabled it to continue.

 For that purpose, we have made use of some parts of the paper which we had prepared on Scottish Operative Masonry, re-casting the material so far as appeared to be necessary, in our attempt to explain why the Mason Word, as an operative institution, was found in Scotland and not in England, and what peculiar conditions led to its establishment and development in the northern kingdom.
-Since the paper on Scottish Operative Masonry, despite repeated pruning, was far too long to be read in the Lodge, we have decided to print it as the first part of a small book on "The Scottish Mason and the Mason Word", with the Prestonian Lecture on "The Mason Word" as the second part.
+Since the paper on Scottish Operative Masonry, despite repeated pruping, was far too long to be read on Scottish Operative Masonry, despite repeated pruning, was far too long to be read in the Lodge, we have decided to print it as the first part of a small book on "The Scottish Mason and the Mason Word", with the Prestonian Lecture on "The Mason Word" as the second part.